Privacy, copyright and disclaimer

 - it is reasonably necessary for the establishment, exercise or defence of a legal or equitable claim

-- it is reasonably necessary for the purposes of a confidential alternative dispute resolution process, or
+- it is reasonably necessary for the purposes of a confidential alternative dispute resolution process or

 - we reasonably believe that it is necessary for our diplomatic or consular functions or activities.

 We will ensure that appropriate protections of your personal information are in place with these third parties, in accordance with our obligations under the Privacy Act.
-This includes ensuring that research we commission involves the collection of de-identified (anonymised) data.

 We may need to provide your personal information to an overseas recipient as part of our work.